 within your fcchat installation.
 You will open this file with a text editor (like notepad) in order to make configuration changes.
 (NOTE:

-Wordpress and Joomla installations have the FCChat configuration built in to their dashboards, so there is no need to edit the configuration file directly.)
+Wordpress, Joomla, Drupal and PHPBB3 installations have the FCChat configuration built in to their dashboards, so there is no need to edit the configuration file directly.)

 : When you upgrade to a new version of FCChat, your old configuration file will be erased.
 Therefore, you should make a backup copy of the config file before upgrading, so that you can transfer your configuration settings over to the new file.
-This does not apply to Wordpress and joomla installations, where updates are handled automatically, and previous configurations are preserved.
+This does not apply to Wordpress, Joomla, Drupal and PHPBB3 installations, where updates are handled automatically, and previous configurations are preserved.

 2.2.1 Connecting to the chat server